jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 #### 2016
 + July 28 - ```url_title:``` and ```url_description:```
 + July 28 - Klout 2.0 metadata in payloads.
-No Operators match on metadata.
+No associated Operators for these metadata.

 #### 2017
 + January 17 - 'quote_count' and 'reply_count' available in *original* format.
-No Operators match on metadata.
+No associated Operators for these metadata.
 + February 22 - Poll metadata become available in *original* format.
-No Operators match on metadata.
+No associated Operators for these metadata.

 ### Filtering tips <a id="filteringExamples" class="tall">&nbsp;</a>